commercelayer/commercelayer-react-components/README.md

 You can style the selling price and the full price as you like by passing the `className` and `compareClassName` props to the `Price` component.
 You can choose not to show the full price by passing `showCompare={false}` (default is `true`).

-If you need to paginate the list of prices, pass the `perPage` prop to the `PricesContainer` component (default is `10`) — to learn how pagination works, check our [API reference](https://docs.commercelayer.io/api/pagination) or our [SDK documentation](https://github.com/commercelayer/commercelayer-sdk#how-to-paginate-a-collection-of-skus).
+If you need to paginate the list of prices, pass the `perPage` prop to the `PricesContainer` component (default is `10`) — to learn how pagination works, check our [documentation](https://docs.commercelayer.io/api/pagination).

 ## Add to cart